 There King John III kept Fr.
 Simon in Lisbon, but Francis, after a year's voyage, six months of which were spent at Mozambique where he preached and gave aid to the sick, eventually arrived in Goa, India, in 1542 with Fr.
 Paul of Camerino, an Italian, and Francis Mansihas, a Portuguese.
 There Francis began preaching to the natives and attempted to reform his fellow Europeans, living among the natives and adopting their customs on his travels.

-During the next decade he converted tens of thousands to Christianity.
-He visited the Paravas at the tip of India, near Cape Comorin, Tuticorin (1542), Malacca (1545), the Moluccas near New Guineac, Morotai near the Philippines (1546-47), and Japan (1549-51).
-In 1551, India and the East were set up as a separate province and Ignatius made Francis its first provincial.
+During the next decade, he converted tens of thousands to Christianity.
+He visited the Paravas at the tip of India, near Cape Comorin, Tuticorin (1542), Malacca (1545), the Moluccas near New Guinea, Morotai near the Philippines (1546-47), and Japan (1549-51).
+In 1551, India and the East were set up as separate provinces and Ignatius made Francis its first province.
 In 1552 he set out for China, landed on the island of Sancian within sight of his goal, but died before he reached the mainland.
-Working against great difficulties, language problems (contrary to legend, he had no proficiency in foreign tongues), inadequate funds, and lack of cooperation, and often actual resistance from European officials, he left the mark of his missionary zeal and energy on areas that clung to Christianity for centuries.
+Working against great difficulties, language problems (contrary to legend, he had no proficiency in foreign tongues), inadequate funds, lack of cooperation, and often actual resistance from European officials, he left the mark of his missionary zeal and energy on areas that clung to Christianity for centuries.
 He was canonized in 1622 and proclaimed patron of all foreign missions by Pope Pius X.